voucherify-samples/voucher-code-redemption/README.md

 The demo is running with a [Sandbox project](https://docs.voucherify.io/docs/testing).
 Sandbox comes with several test vouchers you can apply in the checkout, e.g.:

-``FREE SHIPPING`` - You find it in your dashboard but if there is not Free Shipping Voucher you have to create code with free shipping on [Sandbox](https://docs.voucherify.io/docs/free-shipping-discount)
+``FREE-SHIPPING`` - You find it in your dashboard but if there is not Free Shipping Voucher you have to create code with free shipping on [Sandbox](https://docs.voucherify.io/docs/free-shipping-discount)

 ``BLCKFRDY`` and many other vouchers you find in your [Sandbox](https://docs.voucherify.io/docs/free-shipping-discount) > Vouchers.